Helix-Track/Core/Documentation/Permissions/README.md

 }
 ```

-For success code with value of `0` is returned.
+For success code with value of 0 (zero) is returned.